 “If I start you off easy, I learn how to choose.”

 All the techniques the speaker describes are designed to help to manage your choices for you, for the people that you are serving.

 Once you are involved in commerce your lifestyle changes dramatically.
 When you are selling a good to a customer you are selling him the idea.
 You must persuade him that this pen or this phone is right what he needs and he highly needs to buy it at your store.
 When it comes to e-commerce the art of persuasion takes place.
 Your task becomes more complicated because you are not able to talk to your customer, and you do not even have any chance to see him.
 How can you sell your goods in this case?
 To some extent, sellers set trends and limit our choices.
 They have a limited range of items and they make you limit your preferences.

 Popular marketing blogger Seth Godin put all aspects of leadership in order and explains how every person can lead a tribe to make other people share his ideas and values.

 Sometimes people see the same situation from different sides because they occupy different positions and perform completely different roles in the company.
-Someone performs certain work that is then estimated by somebody else and on the contrary there is someone who estimates this work.
+Someone performs certain work that is then estimated by somebody else and on the contrary, there is someone who estimates this work.
 It is a common situation in the company where bosses are those who decide whether your work was efficient or not.
-From the other side, employees feel that they are those necessary components which make this huge business machine (the company) to earn money.
-Tim Leberecht, Frog’s marketer, tells how his company actually practices useful “beyond the control” technique and keeps on developing and inspiring its workers for doing more.
+On the other side, employees feel that they are those necessary components that make this huge business machine (the company) earn money.
+Tim Leberecht, Frog’s marketer, tells how his company actually practices useful “beyond the control” techniques and keeps on developing and inspiring its workers for doing more.

-Some of TED talks offered may be not that fresh, however, personally I see them as relevant nowadays, too.
+Some of the TED talks for ecommerce entrepreneurs offered may be not that fresh, however, personally I see them as relevant nowadays, too.
 They can be applied not for e-commerce but for your business life as well.